A model for framed configuration spaces of points: Homotopy commutativity of a diagram

 \end{prop}

-Pulling back via the map $A\to \OmPA(M)$ we obtain the following corollary, which is a key part of Section~\ref{sec:zigzag} (see diagram~\eqref{equ:AGraphshoCD}): \begin{cor} The following diagram of homotopy operads under $A\simeq \OmPA(M)$ is homotopy commutative: \beq{equ:bgraphsdiag2}
+Pulling back along the map $A\to \OmPA(M)$, we obtain the following corollary, which is a key part of Section~\ref{sec:zigzag} (see diagram~\eqref{equ:AGraphshoCD}): \begin{cor} The following diagram of homotopy operads under $A\simeq \OmPA(M)$ is homotopy commutative: \beq{equ:bgraphsdiag2}

 \eeq \end{cor}